-Plaintiffs point to 20th century Executive Branch precedent.
-See Mem. at 5, 10-11.
+Plaintiffs also point to 20th century Executive Branch precedent that accords with their view.
+See New Jersey Mem. at 13.
 But the scope of the Citizenship Clause turns on what it meant in 1868, not on what the Executive Branch assumed it meant during parts of the 20th century.
 See, e.g., Bruen, 597 U.S. at 66 n.28 (declining to consider "20th-century evidence" in interpreting the Constitution).
 Nor is it unusual for the Supreme Court, after fully exploring a legal issue, to reach a conclusion that conflicts with earlier assumptions.
 See, e.g., Oklahoma v.
 Castro-Huerta, 597 U.S. 629, 644-45 (2022) (holding that states may prosecute non-Indians for crimes against Indians in Indian country despite decades of contrary Supreme Court dicta); District of Columbia v.
 Heller, 554 U.S. 570, 624 n.24 (2008) (holding that the Second Amendment protects an individual right even though lower courts had long read it to protect a collective right); INS v.
-Chadha, 462 U.S. 919, 944-45 (1983) (holding the legislative veto unconstitutional even though Congress had enacted, and the President had signed, almost 300 legislative-veto provisions).
+Chadha, 462 U.S. 919, 944-45 (1983) (holding the legislative veto unconstitutional even though Congress had enacted, and the President had signed, almost 300 legislative-veto provisions over the preceding 50 years).